ShapeWriter (1999 - 2010)

 AWARDS & RECOGNITIONS

-Hailed as "A revolutionary breakthrough" in 2004 by James Kendrick's top ten tech blog, only days after the first public release of SHARK.
+Hailed as "A revolutionary breakthrough" by James Kendrick's Top Ten Tech blog, upon the first public release of SHARK in 2004 from IBM Alphaworks

-From 2003 to 2005, the project was reported by major news organizations including The New York Times, Finantial Times, San Jose Mercury News, and the BBC.
+From 2003 to 2005, the project was reported by major news organizations including The New York Times, Financial Times, San Jose Mercury News, and the BBC.

 Google Android Developer's Challenge prize in 2008